Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Pembroke’s Glacial Till & Rocky Upland Soils

-Site assessment in Pembroke begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and compaction.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0 range.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky, or marine clay, each with unique drainage and compaction challenges.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required before work.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with subsurface drains for poorly drained sites, and must integrate with municipal systems where applicable.
+A thorough site assessment is the foundation of effective grading in Pembroke’s glacial till and rocky upland soils.
+Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5 in MA), nutrients, organic matter, texture, compaction, and contamination.
+Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0.
+The USDA Web Soil Survey identifies local soil types, drainage classifications, and seasonal water tables.
+Site evaluation includes topographic surveys (using laser levels), drainage pattern analysis, and Dig Safe (811) notification at least 72 hours in advance.
+Tree root protection and awareness of the frost line (36–48 inches) are essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.

 Pembroke Conservation Commission Requirements for Grading Near Protected Areas